openclimatefix/nowcasting_dataset/nowcasting_dataset/dataset/README.md

 ## xr_utils.py

-Utils for manipulating xarray DataArrays and Datasets.
+Utilities for manipulating xarray DataArrays and Datasets.